emcuttsy/monoglot-anxiety/content/blog/create-german-quizzes-from-youtube-videos-with-this-great-free-website.md

 ---
-title: Create German quizzes from YouTube videos with this great free website
+title: Create German quizzes from YouTube videos with a free website
 description: Interpolly is a free website that was built by a software developer who used YouTube to learn German.
 It allows you to create vocabulary quizzes from YouTube videos, 100% for free!